+Incorporating other information sources.
 Using a more appropriate semantic representation would further enable us to investigate a range of phenomena that are not possible to study in the current setting.
-For instance, children are shown to be sensitive to social-pragmatic cues in their input, and use them to map words to their meanings, especially at earlier stages of word learning (see, e.g., Hoff and Naigles, 2002, and the references therein).
-By incorporating a more realistic semantic representation in our model, we would be able to pay attention to such cues, and use them in the word learning process (see Frank et al., 2007; Yu and Ballard, 2008, for two such approaches).
+For instance, children are shown to be sensitive to socialpragmatic cues in the input and to use them to map words to their meanings, especially at earlier stages of word learning (see, e.g., Hoff & Naigles, 2002, the references therein).
+By incorporating a more realistic semantic representation in our model, we would be able to pay attention to such cues and to use them in the word learning process (see Frank et al., 2007; Yu & Ballard, 2008, for two such approaches).
 Another important source of information that a more elaborate semantic representation can provide is the distinction between different categories of words.
 Currently we do not distinguish between different semantic categories, such as words that refer to perceivable entities versus words that describe a state or action.
 Nor do we pay attention to the distinction between different syntactic categories, such as verbs and nouns.
 It has been shown that children tend to learn nouns (more specifically, object names) before verbs, and concrete words before abstract ones (Gentner, 2006).
-It has also been shown that, when learning the meaning of a new word, humans have a tendency to assign the new word to a 'basic' semantic category (i.e., a category at a particular level of the category inclusion hierarchy) (Rosch et al., 1976).
-A richer representation that reflects the differences between (syntactic or semantic) categories would make it possible to study such learning preferences in our model (see Xu and Tenenbaum, 2007, for one such study).
+It has also been shown that, when learning the meaning of a new word, humans have a tendency to assign the new word to a "basic" semantic category (i.e., a category at a particular level of the category inclusion hierarchy) (Rosch et al., 1976).
+A richer representation that reflects the differences between (syntactic or semantic) categories would make it possible to study such learning preferences in our model.